IHC Merwede and Semiotic Labs develop smart solutions for the dredging industry

 20 June 2019

-SAM4 from Semiotic Labs is a Condition Monitoring solution that consists of sensors, artificial intelligence and a dashboard that displays information about the condition, performance and energy consumption of electric motors and rotating assets, such as pumps, compressors and conveyor belts.
-Unlike traditional systems that measure vibrations on the asset in the field, SAM4 measures electrical signals from the Motor Control Cabinet.
+SAM4 from Semiotic Labs is a condition monitoring solution that consists of sensors, artificial intelligence and a dashboard that displays information about the condition, performance and energy consumption of electric motors and rotating assets, such as pumps, compressors and conveyor belts.
+Unlike traditional systems that measure vibrations directly on the asset in the field, SAM4 measures electrical signals from the motor control cabinet.
 This is relevant for shipping, because many assets are placed in hard-to-reach places on board the ship.
-The Motor Control Cabinet is easily accessible, making it possible to remotely monitor the condition of assets.
+The motor control cabinet is easily accessible, making it possible to remotely monitor the condition of assets.

-About Semiotic Labs: Semiotic Labs was established in 2015 with the aim of making maintenance 100% predictable.
-From Leiden, 22 Data Scientists, Software Developers and Technical Specialists are working on SAM4 - the Condition Monitoring solution for AC motors and rotating equipment.
-Semiotic Labs is active in various industries and works with customers such as Vopak, Nouryon, ArcelorMittal, Tata Steel, Schiphol, and Engie.
+Semiotic Labs was established in 2015 with the aim of making maintenance 100% predictable.
+A team of data scientists, software developers and technical specialists have developed SAM4, a condition monitoring solution for AC motors and rotating equipment.
+Semiotic Labs is active in various industries and works with customers such as Vopak, Nouryon, ArcelorMittal, Tata Steel, Schiphol Airport and Engie.

-About PortXL: PortXL was established in Rotterdam in 2015, with the aim of boosting innovation in and around the port.
-PortXL consists of an ecosystem of startups and scale-ups, corporate partners, and mentors.
+PortXL was established in Rotterdam in 2015, with the aim of boosting innovation in and around the port.
+PortXL consists of an ecosystem of startups and scale-ups, corporate partners and mentors.
 During an intensive program, the parties work together to develop, implement and test innovations for the maritime sector.

 Condition monitoring of critical pulp and paper production processes can alert the maintenance team to a developing fault before that fault causes unplanned downtime.

 Learn which techniques work best in which situations to keep paper and pulp mills 100% up and running.